 11. Outdoor Research Men’s Floodlight Down Jacket – Waterproof

-This Floodlight Down Jacket is an example which combines a rain shell and an insulated jacket.
+This Floodlight Down Jacket is an example that combines a rain shell and an insulated jacket.
 So this is a waterproof, windproof, and breathable type with all seams taped.
 This jacket has been on the market before, but they claim now it is 20% warmer and slightly longer at the hem for more coverage.

 The shell fabric is 2L 100% nylon 30D ripstop with the Pertex Shield+, and the insulation is 800-fill responsibly sourced goose down.
 The lining is Pertex Quantum 100% nylon 22D ripstop.